garfbild/Project-euler/README.md

-repository of my solutions to project euler. where I have used specific resources I have linked them, general meaning a wikipedia page exist for it.
+repository of my solutions to project euler.
+Where I have used specific resources I have linked them, general meaning a wikipedia page exist for it.